fafalone/WinDevLib/README.md

 ### Updates

+**Update (v9.2.650, 28 Jan 2026):**
+- Add htiface.h/.idl, htiframe.h/.idl 100%
+- Misc native API additions
+- Added constants for backwards compatibility with NeHe's OpenGL typelib
+- (Bug fix) Corrected a number of constants in the form of Const x = &H8000-FFFF as these would improperly become negative Integer types.

 **Update (v9.2.648, 25 Jan 2026):**
 - (BREAKING CHANGE) For compatibility with existing OpenGL work, void* arguments have been changed from ByVal As LongPtr to ByRef As Any, except in cases where it's explicitly asking for a pointer.